Sunday Laws in the Later Roman Empire

 By Kelly McDonald, Jr.

-Among the first attempts to divert people away from the True Sabbath was a series of Sunday laws in the later Roman Empire.
+In the fourth and fifth centuries a series of Sunday laws were enacted in the Roman Empire.
 Whether that was the intent of these laws or not is unknown, but we can know that these laws were used by the Roman Church to point people away from the True Sabbath.

 As we have reviewed in previous articles, the first national Sunday law in history was passed by Constantine in 321 AD.
 Keep in mind that this law did not apply universally to all people in the Roman Empire.
 Farmers were exempted from it.
 After researching a little further, we find that Constantine relaxed this Sunday law for special Roman market days (Orelli, Inscriptionum Latinarum, p 140).